 An Enduring Sign of Adaptability in a Changing World

-Concord Academy has evolved from a small, local, all-girls’ school into an internationally known coeducational school.
+Concord Academy has evolved from a small, local girls’ school into an internationally known coeducational institution.
 The curriculum has changed to reflect the times.
 Over the years, the campus, the dining hall, and the Chapel have changed.

-First introduced in the late 1920’s as one of the academy’s early art and literary magazines, the chameleon has been with Concord Academy for more than eighty years.
-Since then, the chameleon’s place in the CA community grew to include adorning class rings, senior coffee mugs, and to even be carved into the podium in the chapel.
+First introduced in the late 1920’s as one of the school’s early art and literary magazines, the chameleon has been with Concord Academy for more than 80 years.
+Since then, the chameleon has come to adorn class rings and senior coffee mugs, and it has even been carved into the podium in the Chapel.

-But what does it mean?
+What does it stand for?
 Nina Nitze Thompson ’65 and Heyden White ’67, in Fifty Years of Growth Concord Academy 1922-1972, a history of the first 50 years of Concord Academy, wrote the following:

 “The school’s mascot is a fitting one.
 The chameleon we are told represents the ability to adapt to a changing environment.
 Concord Academy has not always been the same: It has been able to adjust to the evolving needs of the students whom it has educated….
 But, to carry the image a little further, even a chameleon changes its color, it remains a chameleon.
 Concord Academy also has certain basic characteristics or qualities which have been constant throughout the various periods of the school’s existence.”

 As this wonderful explanation attests, the chameleon is an enduring sign of adaptability in a changing world.
 It is a symbol of remaining true to oneself.
 And it is a sign of resilience.

 Patches and Pins

-“In ninth grade a ‘CA’ made out of green and white felt letters was awarded and sewn onto the pocket of the blazer,” Paige recalled.
+“In ninth grade a ‘CA’ made out of green and white felt letters was awarded and sewn onto the pocket of the blazer,” Paige recalls.
 “Then, in sophomore and junior year, you could receive a CA pin; I think one was silver and one gold.
 Senior year only one person received the citizenship award, which was a white blazer with a gold CA on the pocket.”